donejs/place-my-order/src/index.md

-@page pmo
+@page place-my-order

-# place-my-order.com
+# place-my-order

-This is the documentation for the frontend of [place-my-order.com](http://place-my-order.com).
+This is the documentation for place-my-order